Edge Computing Platform

 Cloud computing and edge computing also differ in the bandwidth requirements of the applications they handle.
-Bandwidth refers to the amount of data that can travel between the user and the servers across the internet.
+Bandwidth refers to the amount of data that can travel between a user and the servers across the internet.
 The higher the bandwidth, the greater the impact on the performance of the applications and the resulting costs.

 While edge computing and cloud computing may differ in many aspects, utilizing one does not preclude the use of the other.
-For example, to address the latency issues in a public cloud model, you can move processing for mission-critical applications closer to the source of the data.
+For example, to address the latency issues in a public cloud model, you can offload processing for mission-critical applications closer to the source of the data.

 One main difference between cloud computing and edge computing pertains to latency.
 Cloud computing can introduce latency because of the distance between users and the cloud.
 The edge infrastructure moves computing power closer to end users to minimize the distance that data has to travel, while still retaining the centralized nature of cloud computing.
 Thus, edge computing is better for latency-sensitive applications while cloud computing is suited for applications whose latency is not a major concern.